-The appeals committee is comprised of two mutually exclusive sub committees.
-The first is the "Initial Appeals Committee" which is comprised of individuals who are not members of the GAP Connections Board.
-The Initial Appeals Committee consists of three members: (1) an employee of GAP Connections; (2) an employee or contractor of an approved auditing firm (other than the auditor who conducted the audit or site visit); and (3) a content expert depending on the nature of the appeal (i.e., expert in tobacco production, labor, etc.,).
+The Appeals Committee is comprised of (1) A Facilitator: An employee of GAP Connections; (2) Advisors: An employee or contractor of an approved auditing firm (other than the auditor who conducted the audit or site visit), a content expert depending on the nature of the appeal (i.e. expert in crop production, labor, etc.,), and a representative of the Remediation Committee that reviewed the case; and (3) Voters: Three members of the GAPC Board of Directors consisting of two Regular Company Members and one GAPC Grower Member.
+The Voters are the only Appeals Committee Members that will cast a vote to decide the appeal.